Do you react and get angry with your child, then feel guilty about it? Learn how to respond with intentional parenting to stay calm.

 That’s the growth you need to bridge, and you do that through intentional parenting.
 You stop blaming other people (your kids, your spouse) or circumstances (your job, your finances).
 You don’t allow yourself to curl up in a ball in defeat.

-In fact, these challenging times are exactly when you have the best opportunity to grow… allowing you to change for the better, decision by intentional decision.
+In fact, these challenging times are exactly when you have the best opportunity to grow.
+They allow you to change for the better, decision by intentional decision.

 How to respond with intentional parenting

-I learned these principles from various sources, most notably teacher and author Gary Zukav during his talks with Oprah Winfrey.
+I learned these principles from various sources, most notably from author Gary Zukav during his talks with Oprah Winfrey.

 And the steps—just two of them—are quite simple, but profound.